<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/63e4a4fadc8844198b6edb0e/16853d04-96be-4653-afea-965f7a808b29/ShuntaKimura_Living+in+the+transition01-393.jpg</image:loc>

 <image:caption>Climate migrant boys who inhale thinner on the roadside.
-They live on the roadside and make a living by begging and carrying luggage on the roads of Dhaka.
-Therefore, they are in constant danger, such as drug addiction, abuse from other homeless people, or traffic accidents.
-(Bangladesh, Dhaka, 2024)</image:caption>
+They live on the roadside and make a living by begging and carrying luggage on Dhaka's roads.
+Therefore, they are constantly in danger of drug addiction, abuse by other homeless people, or traffic accidents.</image:caption>

 </image:image>